 After configuring a Windows Active Directory domain as the user and role store, review the users and roles to ensure they were retrieved correctly.
-To add, edit, or delete users and roles, you need to use the tools available on the Active Directory server.
+To add, edit, or delete users and roles, you must use the tools available on the Active Directory server.

 - In Manager, click Security > Users.